Alfresco/docs-alfresco/sap/5.0/config/advanced.md

 ##### SAP customization prerequisites

 To use the SAP Document Info Record replication job, the SAP Content Repository must be set up in a different way than explained earlier in [(1) Create SAP Content Repository](#basic-createsapcontentrepo).
 The important change must be done in the **Document Area** selection.
 Instead of `Archivelink` the value `Document Management System` must be selected.
-Hence, always use a different SAP Content Repository than for Archivelink.
+Hence, use always a different SAP Content Repository than for Archivelink!

 ![sap_conf_003_create_repo_values_dms]({% link sap/images/sap_conf_003_create_repo_values_dms.png %})